 Ella and I met in a seventh grade writing class.
 We became best friends based on a shared interest in Bob Dylan, this old Rice Krispies commercial, and a resistance to the popular idea of what it means to grow up.
 It was middle school, the time of coed hangouts and touching tongues and wood-paneled basements becoming scary in a way that was not spooky-scary but more like “I can smell my B.O. and I don’t really like this guy and wasn’t I a child like just last year?” scary.
 I couldn’t even tell you how many times I pretended my parents were calling so that I had an excuse to leave a gathering of acquaintances, or how badly I wished I could just go back to the dreamy fun of crushing on a particular boy once we became “boyfriend-girlfriend.”
 In Ella I found someone who preferred spooky-scary, who wanted to grow as a person but also liked to build fairy houses and take photos in the woods and try to talk to ghosts.
 We could confide in each other, but we could also make the good parts of childhood last as long as possible.
-Something that otherwise made us feel strange seemed perfectly normal when we were together.
+Things that otherwise made us feel strange seemed perfectly normal when we were together.

 7/12/11.
 My copy of Franny and Zooey, covered in stickers.
 The questions scrawled throughout came from me and Ella; the Ouija board’s answers are in all caps.
 I wrote them in whatever book I had on me at the time, though you may, if you like, read into how each book’s subject matter overlapped with that stage of our friendship.